 The value of the embedded derivative has been calculated separately from the host contract using current HPI.
 All inputs into the valuation models are obtained from observable market data.
-No assumption for future HPI has been included as this is not considered to be practical.
+No assumption for future HPI has been included as the directors do not consider it is possible to make a reliable estimate on this basis.
+As a borrower could sell immediately, spot price is deemed more appropriate to use